Teseife/Super-Simple-Programs-/Programs/Program Details.md

 ## License

-These programs are open source and distributed under the [MIT License].
+These programs are open source and distributed under the [MIT License](https://github.com/Teseife/Super-Simple-Programs-/blob/main/LICENSE).

-This file provides an overview of the programs, instructions for usage, example usage, requirements, licensing information, contribution guidelines, acknowledgements, and a message encouraging users to ask questions or provide feedback.
-Feel free to customize it further based on your specific needs.